 Clearly, the race is on.
 Despite Alan Deutschman’s dire warning, accounting firms of all sizes appear to be rising to the challenge of adopting the newest technologies.
 Naturally, some will fare better than others, but all will seek the advantages that technology offers.
 The real winners will be the clients, who will continue to see greater value and better, faster service.

-Orion has been serving the Professional Services industry with business solutions for over a decade.
+Orion has been serving the Professional Services industry with business solutions for over two decades.